Anglo-Polish alliance: British assurance to Poland

-On 31 March 1939, in response to Nazi Germany's defiance of the Munich Agreement and its occupation of Czechoslovakia, in Parliament, the United Kingdom pledged the support of itself and France to assure Polish independence:
+On 31 March 1939, in response to Nazi Germany's defiance of the Munich Agreement and its occupation of Czechoslovakia, in Parliament, Chamberlain pledged the support of the UK and France to assure Polish independence:

 The British Chiefs of Staff at the time however noted that "we could give no direct help by land, sea or air."

-On 6 April, during a visit to London by the Polish foreign minister, it was agreed to formalise the assurance as an Anglo–Polish military alliance, pending negotiations.
-The text of the "Anglo-Polish Communiqué" stated that the two governments were "in complete agreement on certain general principles" and that it was "agreed that the two countries were prepared to enter into an agreement of permanent and reciprocal character...".
+On 6 April, when the Polish foreign minister visited London, it was agreed to formalise the assurance as an Anglo–Polish military alliance, pending negotiations.

+The text of the "Anglo-Polish Communiqué" stated that the two governments were "in complete agreement on certain general principles" and that it was "agreed that the two countries were prepared to enter into an agreement of permanent and reciprocal character."

 The British Blue Book for 1939 indicates that formal agreement was not signed until 25 August.

-That assurance was extended on 13 April to Greece and Romania, after Italy's invasion of Albania.
+That assurance was extended on 13 April to Greece and Romania, after Fascist Italy had begun the invasion of Albania.

 Agreement of Mutual Assistance

-On 25 August, two days after the Molotov–Ribbentrop Pact, the Agreement of Mutual Assistance between the United Kingdom and Poland was signed.
+On 25 August 1939, two days after the Molotov–Ribbentrop Pact, a non-aggression pact between Nazi Germany and the Soviet Union with a secret protocol that partitioned Central and Eastern Europe between them, Britain and Poland signed an agreement for mutual assistance.
 The agreement contained promises of mutual military assistance between the nations if either was attacked by some "European country".
 The United Kingdom, sensing a trend of German expansionism, sought to discourage German aggression by this show of solidarity.
 In a secret protocol of the pact, the United Kingdom offered assistance in the case of an attack on Poland specifically by Germany, but in the case of attack by other countries, the parties were required only to "consult together on measures to be taken in common".
 Both the United Kingdom and Poland were bound not to enter agreements with any other third countries that were a threat to the other.
 Because of the pact's signing, Hitler postponed his planned invasion of Poland from 26 August until 1 September.

+On the night of 25–26 August, a German sabotage group, unaware of the delay, made an attack on the Jablunkov Pass and Mosty railway station in Silesia.
+On the morning of 26 August, this group was repelled by Polish troops.
+The German side described the attack as "caused by an insane individual".
+The incident warned the Polish Armed Forces that an invasion was imminent, causing the Polish government to quietly begin accelerating mobilization efforts.
+The Polish Air Force would disperse most of its operational aircraft to secondary airfields.
+As a result, the Luftwaffe bombed mostly empty airfields on the first couple days of the war.